 Most first-time visitors to Colorado are disappointed to learn that there aren’t ski resorts right in Denver or even close to the airport like Utah.
 In fact, the bigger mountains like Vail, Breck, and Aspen are really more suited for a weekend getaway than a quickie day trips unless you’re ambitious.
 It’s possible, but not overly enjoyable in my opinion.

-Not to burst your powder daydreams, but the majority of the close resorts are still over an hour away, which is why I generally don’t plan a ski day unless I have a place to stay overnight – two-plus hours of commuting with burning thighs isn’t my idea of fun.
+Not to burst your powder daydreams, but the majority of the close resorts are still over an hour away, which is why I generally don’t plan a ski day unless I have a place to stay overnight or someone to drive me – two-plus hours of commuting with burning thighs isn’t my idea of fun.
 Still, if you’re craving mountain time there are plenty of options within a few hours of the Denver.

 Echo Mountain – 35 Minutes (30 Miles) – Idaho Springs, Colorado

 Technically Denver’s closest and most affordable ski resort, as a local I will tell you I’ve never been to Echo Mountain and don’t know anyone that has.
 They’re not on either of the major passes (Epic or IKON) and only have 600 feet of vertical.
 But if you’re desperate for some turns, it might be a quick, easy option if you can sneak out of work early considering they have both half-day lift tickets and night skiing.